ESL Lesson Plans for Teachers

 • Recognizing key words, short phrases, and sequence

-• Audio-focused lessons with light reading
+• Listening-focused lessons with light reading

 Lesson steps